stroemlind/artsinalta/README.md

 ## Credits

+I would like to give credit to my mentor Tim Nelson and the Code Institute Tutors Ed and Kevin.
+They have helped me alot during this project.

 ### Content

 * All the information and text given are ficional and made up by the developer for sole purpose to this project.